cogsys-michael/metagol/README.md

 Metagol is an inductive logic programming (ILP) system based on meta-interpretive learning.
-In this branch we develop the version Metagol_SN which allows to induce an over-general theory and another theory to restrict the first.
+In this branch we present the Metagol_SN version as presented at ILP 2018.
+Metagol_SN allows to induce an over-general theory and another theory to restrict the first.
+Details on Metagol_SN can be found in

+> Siebers M., Schmid U. (2018) Was the Year 2000 a Leap Year?
+Step-Wise Narrowing Theories with Metagol.
+In: ILP 2018.
+LNCS, vol 11105.
+Springer.

+If you use Metagol_SN for research, please cite this paper (see also [bibtex](metagol.bib)).
 Please contact Michael Siebers (michael.siebers@uni-bamberg.de) with any questions / bugs.

-If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib) or cite the relevant paper.
+In this branch, the main program `metagol.pl` and examples `leapyear1.pl` and `leapyear2.pl` have been augmented with comments referencing pseudo-code and experiments in this paper.

 ### Using Metagol_SN